 |Anti-War Protest in the Sixties, Before the Internet|

-It may be surprising that while I've hardly updated ye olde blog these past few months I've been waiting more than ever.
+It may be surprising that while I've hardly updated ye olde blog these past few months I've been writing more than ever.
 However it has almost exclusively been directed to completing a novel.
 I "finished" it about a month or so ago but have since been adding, subtracting, pruning and fussing over the damn thing.
 Before I start peddling it I want the book to be the best I can possibly make it.

 I love writing.
 I like stringing words together into a cohesive sentence and sentences into a cohesive paragraph and paragraphs into a cohesive story or essay or review or critique or commentary or anything else that another person might read and enjoy or be edified by.